Gesee-y/ReactiveECS.jl/README.md

 - **Memory usage**: The database-like layout can consume more memory than archetype-based ECS designs, especially for large numbers of entities with many components.

-- **Learning curve**: Concepts like reactive pipelines, partitions, and multi-stream data flow require some time to master, particularly for newcomers to ECS.
+- **Learning curve**: Concepts like reactive pipelines, partitions, and database like storage require some time to master, particularly for newcomers to ECS.

 - **Dispatch and synchronization overhead**: While generally minimal, the reactive pipeline introduces some overhead due to system dispatch and managing concurrency.

 - **Manual optimizations**: RECS allows fine-grained control over loops and systems, which can boost performance.
 However, this also means beginners may need to invest extra effort to fully optimize their systems.

-- **Debugging complexity**: Because of the reactive data flows and multi-stream architecture, tracing and debugging issues can require more effort than in traditional ECS designs.
+- **Debugging complexity**: Because of the reactive data flows, tracing and debugging issues can require more effort than in traditional ECS designs.

 ---